tholonia/the-book/final/THOLONIA_THE_BOOK.md

 *Fig. c2.* For this figure, because it would be too complicated to show and describe an entire 5<sup>th</sup> generation view, we are looking at only a small section of a 5<sup>th</sup> generation view by showing only four 4<sup>th</sup> generation tholons (like *Fig. b4*).

-*Fig. d1, d2, d3*, and *d4* are isometric views of the figures immediately above them.
+*Fig. d1, d2, d3*, and *d4* are isometric views of the figures imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediately above them.

 Fig. d1 shows the first instance of tetrahedrons.
 This first level is that foundation of all material existence, and as you can see, it looks and acts quite different from iterations that follow (*Fig. d2, d3, d4)*.
 We believe this first iteration is the domain of element and the quantum world.